 - Green smoothies/Protein Smoothies (some favorites here, here, and here)

-- 2 scrambled egg whites + 1 whole egg and sauteed spinach or kale with 1 slice Ezekiel or sprouted grain bread and coffee (dash of homemade nut milk and drizzle of honey) or tea!
+- 2 scrambled egg whites + 1 whole egg and sauteed spinach or kale with 1 slice Ezekiel or sprouted grain bread and coffee (a dash of homemade nut milk and drizzle of honey) or tea!

 - Collagen Coffee (how I’ve been starting my mornings for the last 2 months, helps fuel my brain with healthy fats, and keeps my body in ketosis for the morning which helps to burn fat as energy in my body).